ibm-cloud-docs/connected-trade-platform/white-paper.md

 Learn more here [IBM Cloud Pak for Data](https://cloud.ibm.com/cloudpaks/data/overview)

-#### IBM watsonx
+### IBM watsonx
 {: #logical-architecture-watsonx}

 IBM watsonx is an AI and data platform designed to scale and accelerate the impact of AI by infusing intelligence into business operations.
 The watsonx platform is designed with the three most important components of an effective AI strategy: an AI studio, data, and governance.

-- **Watson.ai** is a next generation enterprise studio for AI builders to train, validate, tune, and deploy AI models.
+- **watson.ai** is a next generation enterprise studio for AI builders to train, validate, tune, and deploy AI models.
-- **Watsonx.data** is an open, hybrid, and governed data lakehouse optimized for all data and AI workloads.
+- **watsonx.data** is an open, hybrid, and governed data lakehouse optimized for all data and AI workloads.
-- **Watsonx.governance** allows clients to direct, manage, and monitor their organization’s AI activities, and employs software automation to strengthen a client’s ability to mitigate risk, manage regulatory requirements, and address ethical concerns
+- **watsonx.governance** allows clients to direct, manage, and monitor their organization’s AI activities, and employs software automation to strengthen a client’s ability to mitigate risk, manage regulatory requirements, and address ethical concerns

 - **Software development kits (SDKs) and application programming interfaces (APIs)** – Programmatic interfaces that embed watsonx capabilities in watsonx AI assistants and applications.